rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-4-subsetup.md

 <!-- ======================================================================= -->
 # subsetup

-Any subset of a setup can be described as **a sub-setup**.
+A subset of a setup can be described as **a sub-setup**.
+Likewise, a superset of a setup can be described as **a super-setup**.

 Note that this is independent of the specific operator that is seen as the basis of the related-to operator of a setup.

 <!-- ======================================================================= -->
 ## induced sub-setup